Okechukwudivine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. displaying the cotent of two files.
 4. displaying the last 10 lines of a file.
 5. displaying the first 10 lines of a file.
+6. displaying the third line only of a file.